 Proposed Biological Mechanism

-Influenza, along with other natural viral respiratory infections, can contribute to asthma exacerbation, as these viruses enter and replicate within airway epithelial cells, initiating an immune response.
+Influenza, along with other natural viral respiratory infections, can contribute to asthma exacerbation, as these viruses enter and replicate within airway epithelial cells, causing damage and initiating an immune response.
 Natural influenza infection also causes greater morbidity in asthmatic subjects than in the general population, perhaps due to a difference in the antiviral response of asthmatics .

 The 2012 IOM report described cases of asthma exacerbation after both inactivated and live attenuated influenza vaccination ; however, even after considering knowledge about the aforementioned natural infection, the IOM concluded that this mechanistic evidence was weak .

 Animal studies suggest that aluminum adjuvants could impact allergy risk through inducing a T helper 2 cell (Th2) immune response [25, 26].
 In allergic asthma, Th2 lymphocytes mediate airway inflammation and hyper-responsiveness .
 Exposure to aluminum through vaccination could bias the immune profile toward Th2 immune responses, thus theoretically increasing risk of allergic diseases such as asthma .

 * These conclusions do not necessarily consider vaccines recommended only for special populations in the United States such as Yellow Fever vaccine (international travelers) or Smallpox vaccine (military personnel).

 1. Institute of Medicine, in Adverse Effects of Vaccines: Evidence and Causality, K. Stratton, et al., Editors.
 2012, National Academies Press (US): Washington (DC).

 2. The safety of inactivated influenza vaccine in adults and children with asthma.
 N Engl J Med, 2001.
 345(21): p.
 1529-36.